 While morphine is effective in treating pain, it also has a high potential for misuse, also often called “abuse.”
 Morphine misuse includes using at higher doses or taking it in ways other than prescribed, such as using morphine to get high.3,6

 Is Morphine Addictive?

-Morphine is an effective pain relief medication, but it can also result in pleasurable feelings.
-It is often misused for this purpose.4 Regular use of morphine, even when used therapeutically as prescribed by a doctor, can result in tolerance and physiological dependence.
+Yes, morphine is a Schedule II substance and misusing it can result in addiction.4 Regular use of morphine, even when used therapeutically as prescribed by a doctor, can result in tolerance and physiological dependence.
 Both are adaptations of the body to a drug and are often precursors to developing an opioid use disorder, a chronic medical illness marked by the compulsive use of opioids despite harmful and negative consequences.3,7

 Morphine has many side effects that a person may experience.
 These include:9,10

 Prolonged use of opioids such as morphine is associated with many serious health risks, including:15

 - Hormonal changes that can lead to issues such as low testosterone in men and osteoporosis in women.